void

 Národní listy,1.7.1890

 Drogerie Kokoška is mentioned during the first conversation between Švejk and Rechnungsfeldwebel Vaněk.
-The former he tells an anecdote about his time as a chemist's apprentice by Mr. Kokoška in Na Perštýně.
+The former tells an anecdote about his time as a chemist's apprentice with Mr. Kokoška in Na Perštýně.

 Background